Western Sydney's rail future

 On 13 November 2015 the Australian and NSW governments announced that they have partnered to work on a Joint Scoping Study on Western Sydney rail needs.

 On 16 September 2016, the Australian and NSW governments released a discussion paper on Western Sydney's future rail needs for community comment.
-To read a copy of the discussion paper, find out more or have your say, visit the Western Sydney rail needs website.
+To read a copy of the discussion paper or find out more, visit the Western Sydney rail needs website.
 You can also read the Joint Scoping Study's Terms of Reference.

 Getting the airport site ‘rail ready'

 In preparation for a rail line, the Australian Government is taking steps to preserve access for rail within the Badgerys Creek site.
 Work is already underway to safeguard space for future stations and preserve a rail corridor on the airport site.